jina-ai/finetuner/docs/2_step_by_step/2_4_create_training_data.md

 For cross-modality (text-to-image) fine-tuning with CLIP, you should create a root `Document` which wraps two {class}`~docarray.array.chunk`s with the `image` and `text` modality.
 The image and text form a pair.
+Evaluation data should be created the same way as above.

 ```{admonition} CLIP model explained
 :class: hint